francep2p/p2p.paris/content/hackathon/index.fr.md

 date: 2022-04-08
 type: 'hackathon'
 layout: 'single'
-hackathon_title: P2P Hackathon
+hackathon_title: Le hackathon des P2P Builders
-hackathon_description: Pendant le P2P Festival, du 29/04 au 01/05
+hackathon_description: Pendant le P2P Festival, du 29 Avril au 1er Mai
 hackathon_register_button: S'inscrire
 hackathon_info_title_1: 🚀 Let's build a Decentralized Future
 hackathon_info_description_1: Participants can register in teams of 2 to 6 people and have to propose an innovating solution for “building a decentralized future”.
 A solution is expected to have a working demo and an open source codebase.
 Every project will be tested by the hackathon jury